Brian Kemp: Accusations of voter suppression

-Critics consider these types of "exact match" laws a form of voter suppression designed to disproportionately target minorities, and African-American, Asian, and Latino voters accounted for 76.3% of the registrations dropped from voter rolls between July 2015 and July 2017.
+Critics consider these types of "exact match" laws a form of voter suppression designed to disproportionately target minorities; and African-American, Asian, and Latino voters accounted for 76.3% of the registrations dropped from voter rolls between July 2015 and July 2017.
 Critics say that minority names are more likely to contain hyphens and less common spellings that lead to clerical mistakes, resulting in rejection of the registration.
 In a 2018 ruling against Kemp, District Judge Eleanor L. Ross said the system places a "severe burden" on voters.

 After changes to the Voting Rights Act in 2012 gave states with a history of voter suppression more autonomy, Kemp's office oversaw the closing of 214 polling locations, 8% of the total in Georgia.
 The closings disproportionately affected African-American communities.
 A consultant recommended that seven of the nine county polling locations in majority-minority Randolph County be closed ahead of the 2018 midterm election for failure to comply with the Americans with Disabilities Act.
 After the American Civil Liberties Union challenged the plan, the locations were allowed to remain open.
 Kemp denied knowledge of the plan, but a slide from a presentation given by the consultant read, "Consolidation has come highly recommended by the Secretary of State and is already being adopted by several counties and is being seriously considered and being worked on by many more."
 Officials claim the locations were closed as a cost-saving measure.

 Georgia has removed registered voters from voter rolls for not voting in consecutive elections more aggressively than any other state.
 Between 2012 and 2018, Kemp's office canceled over 1.4 million voters' registrations, with nearly 700,000 cancellations in 2017 alone.
 On a single night in July 2017, half a million voters, about 8% of all registered Georgia voters, had their registrations canceled, an act The Atlanta Journal-Constitution said "may represent the largest mass disenfranchisement in US history."
 Kemp oversaw the removals as secretary of state, and did so eight months after declaring his candidacy for governor.

 By early October 2018, Kemp's office had put more than 53,000 voter registration applications on hold, with more than 75% belonging to minorities.
-The voters are eligible to re-register if they still live in Georgia and have not died.
+Voters whose registrations are put on hold are eligible to re-register if they still live in Georgia and have not died.
 An investigative journalism group run by Greg Palast found that, of the approximately 534,000 Georgians whose voter registrations were purged between 2016 and 2017, more than 334,000 still lived where they were registered.
 The voters were given no notice that they had been purged.
 Palast sued Kemp, claiming over 300,000 voters were purged illegally.
 Kemp's office denied any wrongdoing, saying that by "regularly updating our rolls, we prevent fraud and ensure that all votes are cast by eligible Georgia voters."